 Cats will be cats.
 Back in 2014 Marmalade managed to scratch his eye on something.
-His “adventures” with the cone of shame would never be the same.
+And his “adventures” with the cone of shame would never be the same.
 I’d been re-arranging a cluttered closet and then went to the kitchen to make a cuppa.

 Of course Marm followed me to make sure I wasn’t handing out anything edible and I noticed straight away that there was an issue.